nefarius/ViGEm.NET/README.md

 ## 3rd party credits

-This project uses [Fody Costura](https://github.com/Fody/Costura) to embed the native SDK DLLs into the resulting assembly for distribution convenience ❤️
+This project uses [Fody Costura](https://github.com/Fody/Costura) to embed the native SDK DLLs into the resulting assembly ❤️